back to all blogsSee all blog posts

 </server>

-The MCP specification specifies that the _meta property/parameter is reserved by MCP to allow clients and servers to attach additional metadata to their interactions.
+The MCP specification reserves the _meta property or parameter so clients and servers can attach additional metadata to their interactions.
+Key name format: valid _meta key names have two segments:

-• an optional prefix (e.g. "example.com/") and
+• An optional prefix (e.g. "example.com/") and

-• a name ("myKey")
+• A name ("myKey")

 The whole _meta key is seen as "example.com/myKey"